Study at Duke University for a Semester or a Year as a Non-Degree Student

 Duke’s remarkable reputation brought many intellectuals and successful people to campus, and gave me the chance to talk to people I didn't even dream of meeting.”

 HOUSING & MEALS

-Students admitted to the Undergraduate Visiting International Student Program or as an undergraduate exchange student will be housed on West Campus in double rooms or Central Campus in 1-2 bedroom apartments.
+Students admitted to the Undergraduate Visiting International Student Program or as an undergraduate exchange student will be housed on West Campus in double rooms, or suites.
 Housing will be arranged by university administrators based on preferences indicated by the student once accepted.

 Housing sign-up: Admitted Visiting International Students will be sent special instructions on how to sign up for university assignments and early move-in.
 Please do not attempt to sign up for university housing outside of the specific VIS instructions.

 Students in university housing are required to purchase meal plans.
 Visit dining.duke.edu for more information.

 Overall expenses will vary and depend somewhat upon a student's individual needs, but all VIS students pay standard Duke tuition and fees.

 Duke University requires applicants to the Visiting International Student Program to complete a preliminary visa application.
 The Duke Global Education Office for Undergraduates will facilitate access to Duke's visa application for qualified applicants.
 Once a student is accepted and committed to Duke's Undergraduate Visiting International Student Program, Duke's Visa Services Office will provide the student with proper documentation to obtain a student visa for study at Duke.

 To obtain a visa for study in the United States, a foreign national must furnish their country's United States consulate with proof of their ability to meet educational expenses.
 The foreign national should not plan to work in the United States since one's ability to pay must be based upon resources available at the time of application.
 A certificate of eligibility (DS-2019) for a visa application will be issued only to foreign nationals who have been accepted, paid reservation fees, and provided sufficient financial documentation.